Riadh-Ibrahim/Angular-Practice/README.md

 # Angular Exercises Collection

-This repository contains a series of practical exercises designed to help learn and master Angular concepts.
+This repository contains a series of practical exercises designed to help learning and mastering Angular concepts.
 Each exercise focuses on a specific feature or use case in Angular, providing hands-on experience for developers of all levels.

 ## Table of Contents